der-Chris/frontend/docs/MILESTONES.md

 * A user creates a new question by filling out the "Create Question" form (title and visibilty) at the front page and gets redirected to his new question.
 A infobox at the top of the page explains what the user has to do (copy url, send to others, create suggestion, vote and comment).
 * A user receives a link of question, opens it and sees the title of the question, all current suggestions ordered by their current votes.
 By clicking on a suggestion, all their comments are displayed.
 * A user creates a suggestion for a question by posting a link or text or both in the "New Suggestion" form at a question.
+* As soon as a user visits the site, a cookie is generated to identify that user.
+All user actions are associated with the cookie's value such that the user can revisit the site without loosing track of the content he created.
+This mechanism will be replaced by user authentication in version 1.x.

 ### Features
 * v0.3